libuv/libuv/docs/src/threadpool_stats.rst

     structure.

     .. warning::
-      These callback functions are not threadsafe.
+      These callback functions are not thread-safe.
 No libuv API functions may be called in these callbacks other than :c:func:`uv_async_send()`.

 Public members
 ^^^^^^^^^^^^^^